cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/using-odysseyn1x.md

 Odysseyn1x is a live bootable Linux environment that allows you to quickly run checkra1n on a compatible device. checkra1n is capable of jailbreaking millions of iOS device on firmwares 12.0 and above.

+On iOS 14.0 - 14.4.1, Odysseyn1x is only fully supported on A8(X) to A10(X) devices for the moment.
+Full A11 support may be added at future date.
+{: .notice--info}

 {% include_relative include/odysseyra1n-explanation.md %}

 ## Requirements